Delivering the Most Urgent Infrastructure Project in America

 Hudson Yards Concrete Casing – Section 3 Project

-Purpose: Build the last segment of the rail right-of-way that trains will pass through to get from the new tunnel to New York Penn Station.
+Purpose: Build the last segment of the rail right-of-way under Hudson Yards to connect the new tunnel to New York Penn Station.

 Hudson River Ground Stabilization Project

-Purpose: In-water work to stabilize the riverbed and protect the marine ecosystem in preparation for tunnel boring beneath the Hudson River.
+Purpose: Stabilize the riverbed and remove obstructions in preparation for tunnel boring beneath the Hudson River..

 Palisades Tunnel Project

-Purpose: Construct the first mile of the new tunnel in New Jersey.
-This is the first HTP project that involves tunnel boring.
+Purpose: Construct the first mile of the new tunnel in New Jersey and build the Hudson County Access Shaft.
+This is the first construction project that involves tunnel boring.

 Jobs: 5,500 | Location: Hudson County, NJ